Susan Johnston, P.A.-C.

 There are many different types of urinary incontinence — the loss of bladder control.
 One of the most common types is urge incontinence, which is characterized by a sudden, intense urge to urinate followed by an involuntary loss of urine.
 You may need to urinate often, including throughout the night.

-Urinary incontinence is more common among women with approximately 17 percent of women and 3 to 11 percent of men experiencing urge incontinence at some point in their lives.
+Urinary incontinence is more common among women with approximately 17% of women and 3% to 11% of men experiencing urge incontinence at some point in their lives.
 Fortunately, there are many different treatment options for urge continence ranging from conservative to more invasive.

 Conservative ways to treat urinary incontinence include:

 - Dietary changes